Book Review: One Life is Not Enough , An autobiography of K. Natwar Singh. Someone who chose a life of servitude and loyalty with Pride.

 In short, the book is much more than or much different from what its marketing team promoted it for.
 The revelations which Mr. Singh promised in most TV Channel interviews, are nothing but his own opinions on various issues of National and International importance.

-The book ends in the author sharing the inevitability of Death, which for him can be any time in future.
+The book ends with the author sharing the inevitability of Death, which for him can be any time in future.
 But from the very tone of the book, it appears that this book is not his last.
 He’s Healthy and we will see more Wisdom from him in coming years.

 My Rating : 4 stars out of 5